python/cpython/Doc/library/stdtypes.rst

 .. index:: pair: string; methods

 Below are listed the string methods which both 8-bit strings and Unicode objects support.
-Note that none of these methods take keyword arguments.

 In addition, Python's strings support the sequence type methods described in the :ref:`typesseq` section.
 To output formatted strings